Alexandra Paul-Simon, PhD, RN

 Dr. Paul-Simon's professional practice interests and expertise lie in the areas of maternal child health nursing and women's health.
 She has spoken on planned organizational change and is interested in research on organizations; managing individual, group and organizational interactions and assessing quality of work-life issues for nurses who provide direct patient care.

 Dr. Paul-Simon retired in December 2012, and was accorded Professor Emerita status by the Board of Trustees.
 She was honored at the 2013 Commencement.

 She currently teaches in the Master of Science in Health Professions Education (MS-HPED) program at the Institute.

-See Curriculum Vitae for list of publications and presentations.
+See Curriculum Vitae for a list of publications and presentations.